-Our Lady Help of Christians' Primary School's social justice and mission programs for students are centred on our four main organisations.
-Founded by the Mercy Sisters in 1908, we continue to keep the Mercy values central to our school's mission by supporting their works in Candela, Peru by purchasing craft items made by this community.
-We also support Caritas, Catholic Mission and Saint Vincent de Paul by holding mufti days, theme days, liturgies and fun activities for students.
+Our Lady Help of Christians' Primary School's social justice and mission programs for students are centred on the Catholic Mission.
+We focus on supporting Caritas, Catholic Mission and Saint Vincent de Paul by holding mufti days, theme days, liturgies and fun activities for students.
 These initiatives are promoted by the Year Six social justice leaders.
-Our social justice focus for 2019 was raising funds for Caritas and St Vincent de Paul.
+Our social justice focus for 2020 was raising funds for Caritas and St Vincent de Paul.